 Infrastructure as a Service (IaaS) Overview

-What is Infrastructure as a Service (IaaS) Software?
+What is Infrastructure as a Service (IaaS) Solutions?

-IaaS is similar but operates at an even more fundamental level providing the basic building blocks for cloud services.
-IaaS can be thought of as the provision of basic cloud infrastructure like virtualized servers, storage, and networking in an on-demand model, which can easily scale up and down to meet demand.
-Instead of having to spend capital resources on hardware and infrastructure, rapidly scalable, and secure infrastructure components are accessible over the Internet, and paid for based on consumption, as in a utility model like electricity or water.
+IaaS operates at a very fundamental level, providing the basic building blocks for cloud services.
+IaaS can be thought of as the provisioning of basic cloud infrastructures like virtualized servers, storage, and networking in an on-demand model.
+This on-demand model can easily scale up and down to meet demand.
+Instead of having to spend capital resources on hardware and infrastructure, rapidly scalable, and secure infrastructure components are accessible over the Internet.
+These resources and paid for based on consumption, as in a utility model like electricity or water.

 Some providers also offer other components above the virtualization layer like databases and messaging queues, but these are not standard components.